 SEO: Be aware of your keywords within the article and try not to mess with them.
 They are, after all, part of the reason you’re ranking in the first place.
 Apply any new SEO rules, too.
 For example, Google is all about proximity phrases these days.
 So if you haven’t already, add in some related keywords, and different variations of your existing keywords.
 We’re not robots, so there’s a good chance you’ve done this already.

 Links: Make sure you’re linking to at least three other articles on your site.
-So if I’m writing a post in the realm of multiplatform publishing, I’d probably link “multiplatform publishing” to our post that defines it.
-If we’re talking about subscription websites, I might link “subscription pricing” to our post about how to price subscription websites.
+So if we’re writing a post in the realm of multiplatform publishing, we’d probably link “multiplatform publishing” to our post that defines it.
+If we’re talking about pricing subscription websites, we might link “subscription pricing” to our post about how to price subscription websites.

 Step Five: Publish and promote your blockbuster post